 I’ve been obsessed with the written word since I was three years old.
 I’ve done a lot of writing, sure.
 I’ve written both fiction and nonfiction.
 I’ve written suspense, historical, romance, mystery, weird, erotica… I’ve written millions of words in my lifetime.
 I’ve only written under pen names so far.

 But even more than I’ve written, I’ve read.
 I am truly in love with books.
 I’ve read everything I could get my hands on.
 Everything from Tolstoy to L. Ron Hubbard to Little House on the Prairie to Zane Gray to cyberpunk, historical fiction to technothrillers.
 I read how-to books and philosophy books and I’ve even tried a few times to read books on theoretical physics and cyphers.

 When I was a kid I never really went to school so I had a lot of time for reading in between all the moving and the yelling and the child labor.
 Yes, really.
 It was a colorful childhood.
 Someday I’ll write my memoirs.
 They’ll be interesting.

-I had a lot of non-writing jobs – insurance sales, Taco Bell cashier, pharmacy technician, Mary Kay lady, microchip fabrication, medical records and nurse’s aide to name a few.
+I’ve had a lot of non-writing jobs – insurance sales, Taco Bell cashier, pharmacy technician, Mary Kay lady, microchip fabrication, medical records, and nurse’s aide to name a few.
 I got a crazy bug a few years ago and started a catering business.
 It was really fun but also really exhausting.
 In 2014 I gave it up to write full-time and haven’t looked back.